polljoy/polljoy-android/README.md

    		   sessionCount,
    		   timeSinceInstall,
    		   userType,
-   		   this);
+   		   delegate);
  // ...
  ```

 In summary:

 `delegate`: the instance to handle all callbacks from polljoy SDK.
-The delegate should conform to `PolljoyDelegate` as defined in `Polljoy.java`
+The delegate should implement `PolljoyDelegate` as defined in `Polljoy.java`

 `appVersion`: your app's version to be used as a poll selection criteria.
 This should match with your poll setting.
 Or set it as nil if you are not using.